Wollondilly Shire: Local media

 Wollondilly is home to two local newspapers, the District Reporter and the Wollondilly Express.
 Other regional media which serve the area are radio stations, 2MCR and C91.3FM, and the "Macarthur Chronicle" a regional newspaper covering the wider Macarthur Region.

+Waste management

+The Spring Farm Resource Recovery Park at Spring Farm processes household waste from the Campbelltown City Council, Camden Council, Wollondilly Shire Council and Wingecarribee Shire Council areas.
+The site includes a materials recycling facility (MRF) for sorting kerbside recyclables and recovering reusable materials.
+General waste and garden organics are temporarily stored before being transferred to landfill and commercial composting facilities, respectively.